 In Buffalo Lake Health Care Center, 15.26% of Patients use Anti-Psychotic Medication

 This indicates the percent of patients who were given antipsychotic drugs.
 These drugs are used for several conditions, including Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication

-This is the percentage of residents given antianxiety medications.
-These medications are typically used to treat patients experiencing anxiety or depression.
+This tells you the percentage of residents given antianxiety medications.
+These medications are typically used to treat patients experiencing anxiety and depression.

 Managing Depression Among Residents

-This is a measure of the percentage of long-term care residents exhibiting symptoms of depression.
+Measures the percentage of long-term care residents exhibiting depressive symptoms.

 Appropriate Vaccine Usage

-This is the percent of patients that received the flu and pneumonia vaccines.
+This is the percentage of residents who were administered the flu and pneumonia vaccines.
 High vaccination rates should be the norm at this point.